August 18, 2022

 - Summarize how electric fans can protect people during extreme heat events.

-This session qualifies for 1.5 AIA learning units.
+This session qualified for 1.5 AIA learning units.